peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

-This pattern is more flexible since it allows the consumer to specify the type of child component and its props.
+This pattern is more flexible since it allows the consumer to specify the type of each child component and its props.

-// example TBD
+Render Prop

-Using a render prop to perform composition is an advanced pattern that delegates all aspects of rendering to the consumer.
+Using a render prop to manage composition is an advanced pattern that delegates all aspects of rendering to the consumer.
+Furthermore, it allows the consumer to receive information about the component's state before rendering the children.

+Here the component is saying "Please render the children — and by the way — here is some information about my state in case you need it."

 ```jsx
 const items = [